El Corte Inglés: Human resources

 In 2011, the company's workforce was made up of 99,323 employees, down from 102,699 the previous year.
 93% of those had long-term contracts, and 71% were full-time.
 The median age of employees was 39 years, with 13 years of experience.
 37% of total employees were male compared to 63% female, although in management males outnumbered females.

 Annual reports indicated that in 2012, the total number of employees further declined to 96,678, 94% of whom were full time, and 64% of whom were female.

-The relationship between El Corte Ingles and its employees has traditionally been formal, familiar, and paternalistic, with the company trying to establish feedback between the company and its employees.
+The relationship between El Corte Inglés and its employees has traditionally been formal, familiar, and paternalistic, with the company trying to establish feedback between the company and its employees.
 The company provides training and educational assistance, financial services, and discounts or financing for purchasing goods and services.

 The company has received criticism for discriminating against women, harassment of labor unions, is directly implicated in exploitative labor practices.
 In the majority of the company's locations, union elections are won by Fetico or FASGA, a national retail union accused of being a yellow union by the UGT and CCOO.
-Some companies in the El Corte Ingles group, such as Induyco, have been criticized by groups like Oxfam for issues of precarious work and exploitation of textile workers in third world countries.
+Some companies in the El Corte Inglés group, such as Induyco, have been criticized by groups like Oxfam for issues of precarious work and exploitation of textile workers in third world countries.